Garlic

 Application Tips:

-• Follow the directions on the fertilizer package to avoid over-fertilization.
+• Always follow the directions on the fertilizer package to avoid over-fertilization and root burn.

-• Apply the fertilizer evenly around the base of the plants and water thoroughly to help the nutrients reach the roots.
+• Apply fertilizer in a band around the plants and water thoroughly so nutrients move into the root zone.

 Additional Tips:

-• Mulch around the plants to help retain moisture, suppress weeds, and regulate soil temperature.
+• Mulch around plants to help retain moisture, regulate soil temperature, and suppress weeds.

 Blog post on Natural Fertilizers